 This exercise will investigate the displacement of the suction pile under working load.
 Four different angles of the working load will be considered.
 The installation process itself will not be modelled.

-The attached (zipped) *.p3dlog file contains all the commands to generate the models up to calculation (without point for curves selection).
-With a Bentley Geotechnical SELECT Entitlement [GSE] (former PLAXIS-VIP) licence you can use the commands runner to open the *.p3dlog file and to execute all commands in one go.
-Without a VIP licence, you can open the *.p3dlog file with any text editor, like Notepad, and then execute the commands via the command line command by command.
+The attached *.p3dlog file contains all the commands to generate the model.
+With a Bentley Geotechnical SELECT Entitlement [GSE] licence, you can use the commands runner to open the *.p3dlog file and to execute all commands in one go, see also this instruction.